roatienza/agmax/README.md

 ## Why it matters?

-When data augmentation is applied on an input image, a model is forced to learn the correct label to improve model generalization (Figure 1).
+When data augmentation is applied on an input image, a model is forced to learn invariant features to improve model generalization (Figure 1).

 <img src="https://github.com/roatienza/agmax/blob/master/figures/fig1_agmax.png" width="50%" height="50%">

 Since data augmentation incurs little overhead, why not generate 2 data augmented images (also known as 2 positive samples) from a given input.
 Then, force the model to agree on the correct label (Figure 2).
-It turns that maximizing this agreement further improves model model generalization.
+It turns out that maximizing this agreement further improves model model generalization.
 We call our method *AgMax*.

 <img src="https://github.com/roatienza/agmax/blob/master/figures/fig2_agmax.png" width="50%" height="50%">